Chart Color Schemes

 Sale has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Sale's population was around 15,658 as of November 2025.
-This reflected an increase of 357 people since the 2021 Census, which reported a population of 15,301 people.
-The change was inferred from the estimated resident population of 15,486 in June 2024 and an additional 178 validated new addresses since the Census date.
-This level of population equated to a density ratio of 343 persons per square kilometer.
-Sale's growth rate of 2.3% since the census positioned it within 2.7 percentage points of the SA3 area (5.0%).
-Population growth was primarily driven by overseas migration, contributing approximately 95.3% of overall population gains during recent periods.
+Sale's population is around 15,658 as of Nov 2025.
+This reflects an increase of 357 people since the 2021 Census, which reported a population of 15,301 people.
+The change is inferred from the estimated resident population of 15,486 from the ABS as of June 2024 and an additional 178 validated new addresses since the Census date.
+This level of population equates to a density ratio of 343 persons per square kilometer.
+Sale's 2.3% growth since census positions it within 2.7 percentage points of the SA3 area (5.0%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 95.3% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilised the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Considering these projections, an above median population growth was projected for Australian non-metropolitan areas, with the area expected to expand by 3,342 persons to 2041 based on the latest population numbers, reflecting a total increase of 19.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, an above median population growth of Australian non-metropolitan areas is projected, with the area expected to expand by 3,342 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 19.6% in total over the 17 years.

 Frequently Asked Questions - Population